woaky1/react-portfolio/README.md

 ![Portfolio on an iPhone #2](./readMeImages/iPhoneImage2.jpg)

 ## Technology Used
-This page uses HTML5, CSS3, React, Bootstrap-React, and the gh-pages npm package to help me deploy to GitHub Pages.
+This page uses HTML5, CSS3, React, Bootstrap-React, Bootstrap Icons, and the gh-pages npm package to help me deploy to GitHub Pages.

 ## About Me
 I'm a full stack web developer.
 Thanks for taking the time to check out my portfolio.